 Wawel Castle is one of Krakow’s most popular attractions and UNESCO World Heritage Site.
 It is also considered to be one of Poland’s significant cultural sites.
 The Castle’s museum is home to an extensive collection of artworks, sculptures, and paintings.

 The Castle is vast, with plenty of exciting places to visit, such as Wawel Cathedral, John Paul II Cathedral Museum, Royal Palace, and Dragon’s Den.

-The Wilanów Palace called today the “Polish Versailles” became a symbol of Warsaw.
-The summer residence of Polish King Jan III Sobieski delights with incredible baroque architecture and atmosphere from hundreds of years ago.
+The Wilanów Palace called today the “Polish Versailles” became a symbol of

 The Palace was built in 1681-1696 for king Jan III Sobieski and Maria Kazimiera.
 The author of the project was Augustyn Locci.
 The Wilanow Palace, together with the surrounding park and buildings, have remained unchanged despite annexations, occupation, and wars.